FTM Facial Gender Confirmation: Masculinizing the Face

 How Is Facial Gender Confirmation Surgery Performed?

-When an individual is seeking to undertake facial gender confirmation there are several categories of procedures that may be recommended depending on existing facial structures and aesthetic goals.
+When an individual is seeking to undertake facial gender-affirming surgery there are several categories of procedures that may be recommended depending on existing facial structures and aesthetic goals.
 These procedures fall under the categories of either:

 - Plastic surgery (soft tissues)